iStudy for Success!

 The following assignments are embedded in the Peer Tutoring tutorial:

 - Activity 1: Quiz - What would you do to help a student in a tutoring session?

 - Activity 2: Quiz - Building Rapport with a Student

 - Activity 3: Quiz - Effective Strategies for Listening, Questioning, and Responding

 Relationship to Other iStudy Tutorials

-This tutorial is related to other tutorials on personal effectiveness, including note-taking, active reading, active listening, project planning, interview skills, stress management, conflict management, and brainstorming.
+This tutorial is related to other tutorials on personal effectiveness, including note-taking, active reading, active listening, interview skills, stress management, conflict management, and brainstorming.
 Therefore, it is recommended that instructors introduce this tutorial to students in conjunction with other personal effectiveness tutorials.

 Suggested In-Class Methods of Presentation

 Peer tutoring is not the same as instruction.
 It is, instead, students helping other students to help themselves with tasks such as writing or math assignments.
 It is a hard job because the tutor's role is not to correct errors or write papers for students, but to provide assistance for the students to move forward academically.
 Depending on the dialogue (the questions and answers, the listening, and the feedback), the relationship between a peer tutor and his or her students can be mutually enriching.
 The purpose of being introduced to peer tutoring is first and foremost to learn how to be a tutor.
 In addition, students are helping their fellow students achieve more in college and learning about how to be a better student.